joel-ace/mock-sms-api/README.md

 ## Start for development/Local
 ```
-npm start
+npm start - it should run on `localhost:3000`
-it should run on `localhost:3000`
+npm run dev - it should run on `localhost:3000` using nodemon
 ```

 ## Testing